by-cx/lobby/README.md

 If you set port to *-* lobby daemon omits port entirely from the output.

+There can be multiple `host` labels but only one `port` label and all prometheus labels (last line) will be common for all hosts labels.
+If port is omitted then default 9100 is used or port can also be part of the host label.

 When you open URL http://localhost:1313/v1/prometheus/nodeexporter it returns this:

 ```json